jonaslalin/jonaslalin.github.io/_posts/2021-10-12-forward-vs-reverse-accumulation-mode.md

 \end{equation*}
 $$

-In contrast, the reverse accumulation mode computes the following recurrence relation:
+In contrast, the reverse accumulation mode computes the recurrence relation

 $$
 \begin{equation*}